Scholarship Recipients & How To Apply

 - Three applicants for chapters initiating over 300 members.

 Only students initiated into Alpha Lambda Delta between January 1 and December 31, 2016 are eligible to apply.

 How to Apply

-The chapter finalists must be submitted to the National Office by April 3.
-Scholarship recipients will be selected in late June and announced in July.
+The deadline for applications was April 3.
+Scholarship recipients will be announced in July.